sentenai/reinforce/README.md

 python ./gym_http_server.py
 ```

-Currently, I've been primarily focused around classic control, so if you want to add any of the Atari environments, this would be an easy contribution!
+Currently, development has been primarily focused around classic control, so if you want to add any of the Atari environments, this would be an easy contribution!

 Installing
 =============